 Your Content Categories

-- Building your email list so you can keep in touch
+• Building your email list so you can keep in touch

-1. How-Tos and Tutorials
+How-Tos and Tutorials

 A great style of blog posts for service-based businesses is the how-to post.
 It immediately puts you into the role of expert where you get to easily deliver value to your readers.

 Another benefit?
 They’re really easy to write.
 One common fear I hear about this type of content is that service-based business owners are afraid of giving away all of their ‘trade secrets.’
 But that’s not the case (and in the rare chance it is – that person is likely a DIY’er and wasn’t going to hire anyone in the first place).
-Use your content to give teasers, or how to complete small segments of stuff related to your area of expertise.
-It’s unlikely that you’re going to create a post with the full a-z, here’s everything I can do for you if you hire me and how to do it yourself.

-For example, a wedding planner might offer content on a very small piece of wedding planning to her audience of potential customers – how to determine your wedding budget, how to find a wedding planner that gets your vision, how to choose a venue.
+For example, a wedding planner might offer content on a very small piece of wedding planning to her audience of potential customers – how to determine your wedding budget, how to find a wedding planner that gets your vision, and how to choose a venue.

-2. Interviews + Case Studies
+Interviews and Case Studies

 One of the best ways to market through your content?
 Let your results speak for themselves.
 That’s where this content category shines for service-based businesses.
 Let your clients and the results that you’ve helped them achieve take centre stage through interviews and case studies.

-3. Interpreting Trends
+Interpreting Trends

-Another post category that service-based businesses can leverage is by interpreting trends in the industry – explaining what it is, dispelling myths, talking about how to use it.
+Another post category that service-based businesses can leverage is trends in the industry – explaining what it is, dispelling myths, talking about how to use it.
 What’s great about these posts is that they have major SEO benefits, they’ll establish you as an expert who has a finger on the pulse of all the latest and greatest and researching/writing your posts will play double duty in you learning about the trends and new techniques as well.

 Here’s an example – if you are a web designer, you might do a post on the latest WordPress updates, or new plugins or new Google developments that affect websites.

-4. Behind-the-Scenes + “Living Your Talk” Type Posts
+Behind-the-Scenes and “Living Your Talk” Type Posts

 One of my favourite types of content are behind-the-scenes posts.
 The ones that give your audience a sneak peek of how you provide a service for your own business.
 This type of content builds major credibility while taking the pressure off you to be the expert with all the answers.